AviatrixSystems/Docs/HowTos/FAQ.rst

 -----------------------------------------------------------------

 Yes, you can choose an alternative email address to send alert messages.
-This is useful if the controller admin is different from the operation team.
+This is useful if the Controller admin is different from the operation team.

 Administration